beatonma/org.beatonma.lib.ui.pref/README.md

 available parameters.
 See `example_preferences.json` for an example.

 ### Real examples
-This library is used in IO18 Clock
+This library is used in IO18 Clock for Android (not yet released)